 Mergers & Acquisitions

 The firm advises public and private companies and private equity firms on all types of M&A transactions, including acquisitions, mergers, corporate splits, demergers and spin-offs, acquisitions of minority interests, share-for-share acquisitions, tender offers, divestitures and joint ventures.
-Transactional teams suit the size and complexity of the deal, using specialist support or working as part of cross-jurisdictional teams incorporating international “best friends” and associated foreign firms, as necessary.
+Our teams are formed taking into account the size and complexity of the deal, using specialist support or working as part of cross-jurisdictional teams incorporating international “best friends” and associated foreign firms, as necessary.

 Iwata Godo advises its corporate clients on a wide range of corporate and securities law matters.
 The firm handles the corporate procedures of some of Japan's best known public companies.
-It prepares and monitors their shareholders’ general meetings and regularly advise them on matters requiring corporate authorization including by way of shareholder approval under the Companies Act of Japan, such as, for instance, alteration of the articles of incorporation, transactions affecting share capital and the issue of securities (rights issues, public offerings and private placements, convertible bond issues, debt for equity swaps, acquisition of treasury shares, corporate splits and demergers, restructuring and liquidations), the appointment and removal of directors and officers and disposals of material corporate assets.
+It prepares and monitors their shareholders’ general meetings and regularly advises them on matters requiring corporate authorization, including shareholder approvals under the Companies Act, such as amendment of the articles of incorporation, transactions affecting share capital and the issue of securities (rights issues, public offerings and private placements, convertible bond issues, debt for equity swaps, acquisition of treasury shares, corporate splits and demergers, restructuring and liquidations), the appointment and removal of directors and officers and disposals of material corporate assets.
 Iwata Godo also provides innovative advice on company law issues to a wide range of privately held companies.
 The firm represents private companies in many of the same types of transactions engaged in by its public company clients.
-The firm renders company incorporation services and general corporate housekeeping services, mainly to overseas clients and their local subsidiaries.
+The firm renders incorporation and general corporate housekeeping services, mainly to overseas clients and their Japanese subsidiaries.

 Iwata Godo regularly advises on complex capital markets issues.
-The firm has assisted a number of Japanese listed clients in adopting defense mechanisms against hostile takeover bids.
-It has acted on IPOs of domestic companies.
+It has acted on IPOs of domestic companies and cross-border issuance of bonds by Japanese companies.
 It routinely advises on continuing obligations under Japanese stock exchange rules and securities laws.
-The firm handles the preparation and review of periodic filings and regulatory submissions by its listed clients [through the electronic filing system for disclosure of documents under the Financial Instruments and Exchange Law of Japan (“EDINET” (Electronic Disclosure for Investors' NETwork) system))].
+The firm handles the preparation and review of periodic filings and regulatory submissions by its listed clients through the electronic filing system for disclosures under the Financial Instruments and Exchange Act (EDINET).

 Compliance and Corporate Governance